-ecing Together

--The strategy provides toners, chips, components and finished goods to deliver more choices for the aftermarket

-David Gibbons

-Market at the Shenzhen Stock Exchange in China (300054.SZ).
-As such, it was the first to be listed in the Chinese office consumables industry.
+Successfully Piecing Together -The strategy provides toners, chips, components and finished goods to deliver more choices for the aftermarket ✓ David Gibbons Dinglong, the well-known chemical toner manufacturer based in Wuhan in Hubei province celebrated its twentieth anniversary in 2020.
+Formerly Hubei Dinglong Chemical Co.
+Ltd., Hubei Dinglong Co Ltd (Dinglong) is publicly Growth Enterprise Market at the Shenzhen Stock Exchange in China (300054.SZ), As such, it was the first to be listed in the Chinese office consumables industry.
 Initially its main products included color polymer toners but has broadened its supply chain to include consumables chips, developing rollers, remanufactured and new-build cartridges for laser printers, and in more recent times for inkjet printers as well.
 The Zhu brothers, including Shuangquan Zhu (Chairman of the Board) and Shunquan Zhu (General Managing Director) have worked hard to position the company to provide the global and Chinese domestic markets with a onestop solution.
 "It does not matter if you need toners and chips and other components, or finished goods, inks or toners, remanufactured or newly-built cartridges, we are well able to deliver more choices for the aftermarket," said Shuangquan Zhu (Pictured left).
 Among the many subsidiary companies are leaders that support the vision to provide a serious alternative to the other industry giants providing solutions.
 Having integrated the upstream and downstream industrial chain by capitalization, well known company brands like Hubei Dinglong Chemical Co., Ltd (Dinglong Chemical), Zhuhai Mito Color Imaging Co., Ltd (Mito), Shenzhen Retech Technology Co., Ltd (ReTech), Hangzhou Chipjet Technology Co., Ltd, (Chipjet), Speed Infotech Holdings Limited (Speed) and Zhuhai Topcolor Image Products Inc (Topcolor) play an important part in the combined strategy.
 In order to be accepted globally, the company as a whole was invested heavily in the research and development of its own patented solutions that do not infringe the intellectual property of the printer OEMs.
 Hubei Dinglong Co., Ltd owns 886 authorized patents domestically and internationally.
 Financially, the company continues to gain strength.
 Its 2020 third quarter results revealed year-over-year increases in income and profits despite the global pandemic.
 The company reported operating income of ¥443.050 million (US\$66 million) for the reporting period, a year-on-year increase of 57.47 percent.
 Net profit for the period was ¥40.91 million (US\$6 million), a year-overyear increase of 36.08 percent.
 In a statement to shareholders, the company added: "With the gradual implementation of the company's strategic layout in the printing and copying consumables industry and the smooth development of its ink cartridge business, the company's product structure adjustment has achieved expected results."
-Leaders among the Dinglong group agree that the company's four principles that makes the industry chain work, are: - putting the customer first; - facilitating innovation; - exhibiting equal core values; and - collaborating forever.
+Leaders among the Dinglong group agree that the company's four principles that makes the industry chain work, are: - · putting the customer first; - · facilitating innovation; - · exhibiting equal core values; and - · collaborating forever.

-For the future, Dinglong will keep a focus on its core business block as always and to demonstrate to the global market it can provide a real choice when it comes to supplies, whether that be components or finished goods.
-"We will continue to penetrate the industry downstream and also further explore the field of microelectronics materials and precision machinery to establish the 'bipolar business mode' of development in both the office consumables and photoelectric materials industries.
+to demonstrate to the global market it can provide a real choice when it comes to supplies, whether that be components or finished goods.
+"We will continue to development in both the office consumables

 DINGLONG 20 ANNIVERSARY

 DINGLONG: WE DELIVER CHOICES

-Mit

-Chipjet 旗捷

-SPEED!